ataiva-software/vertex/infrastructure/disaster-recovery/disaster_recovery_plan.md

 ### Systems Covered

-The disaster recovery plan covers the following components of the Eden DevOps Suite:
+The disaster recovery plan covers the following components of the Vertex DevOps Suite:

 1. **Infrastructure**
    - Kubernetes clusters